lsst/ap_pipe/doc/lsst.ap.pipe/getting-started-gen2.rst

 A sample dataset from the `DECam HiTS survey <http://iopscience.iop.org/article/10.3847/0004-637X/832/2/155/meta>`_ that works with ``ap_pipe`` in the :doc:`/modules/lsst.ap.verify/datasets` format is available as `ap_verify_hits2015`_.
-However, this dataset must be ingested as described in :ref:`section-ap-pipe-ingesting-data-files`, and the reference catalog and defect files must be decompressed and extracted.
+However, this dataset must be ingested as described in :ref:`section-ap-pipe-ingesting-data-files-gen2`, and the reference catalog and defect files must be decompressed and extracted.

-Please continue to :doc:`Pipeline Tutorial <pipeline-tutorial>` for more details about running the AP Pipeline and interpreting the results.
+Please continue to :doc:`Pipeline Tutorial <pipeline-tutorial-gen2>` for more details about running the AP Pipeline and interpreting the results.